dyne/binnit/README.md

 A paste server must be able to do two things, 1) create a new paste and return its ID, and 2) retrieve an existing paste using its ID. `binnit` does just and only these two things, in the simplest possible way, without any external dependency.
-If you need more, then `binnit` is not for you.
+If you need more than that, then `binnit` is not for you.
+But do you really need anything more?

 ## About minimalism